MCV-Software/TWBlue/doc/manual.md

 #### buffers tab

-This tab displays a list for each buffer you have available in TWBlue, except for searches, timelines, favourites' timelines and lists.
+This tab displays a list for each buffer you have available in TWBlue, except for searches, timelines, likes' timelines and lists.
 You can show, hide and move them.

 #### The ignored clients tab